 New Mexico is in a drought.
 The worst on record, it’s been said.
 At least in the records of whoever decides which records are okay records.
 I don’t know who decides, and how old the records are.

-monsoon seasons.
+We’ve had monsoon seasons.
 You may have a different idea of a monsoon.
 In Santa Fe, it’s a mid-summer time when clear hot days break for brief afternoon rain.
 The past couple years, a couple days of just up to a quarter or half inch dribble.

 Yesterday—maybe this year’s dose?—we had a brutal half hour of dime-size hail.
-A nervous Kitty Hippy hovered nearby.
+A nervous Hippy Kitty hovered nearby.
 I worried even for the skylights.

-I feared, too, for our
+I feared, too, for our new tree, Junior.

 Throughout, I hoped it quickly would become rain.
 But on it hailed.
 My iPhone buzzed a new ringtone: a NWS flash flood warning.
 (How they knew my phone was here and I wanted warning is a subject for another time…)